Managing YANG Packages and Configurations During a Software Upgrade or Downgrade

 ...
 WARNING: cli has been replaced by an updated version: ...
 Restart cli using the new version ? [yes,no] (yes) Restarting cli ...

-To prevent CLI-related or configuration database errors, we recommend that you do not perform any CLI operations or change the configuration while a device is in the process of adding, updating, or deleting a YANG package and modifying the schema.
+To prevent CLI-related or configuration database errors, we recommend that you do not perform any CLI operations, change the configuration, or abort the operation while a device is in the process of adding, updating, or deleting a YANG package and modifying the schema.

 - In configuration mode, load the configuration data associated